How much Pilates is enough?

 - Are you a Pilates Groupie/do you live and breathe it?

-Like any discipline, repetition is key to skill retention and development: once a week might stop you slipping backward, but three times a week will keep you moving forward.
+Like any discipline, repetition is key to skill retention and development: once a week might stop you slipping backwards, but three times a week will keep you moving forward.
 After all, you can’t reasonably expect to see meaningful change in health and wellbeing only doing something once in a week!
-Like eating vegetables once a week and expecting to feel great, or getting a gym membership and going once a week and trying to run a marathon: it’s token, not meaningful.

-Everything you learn in one Pilates class a week will likely be lost to everyday life and bad habits.
+Everything you would gain from one Pilates class a week would likely be lost to everyday life and bad habits.
 Don’t get us wrong, you can improve back pain in one session, you can relax and manage anxiety in one session: but why wouldn’t you want more for your investment?

 Pilates Papa, Joseph Pilates said it best in Return to Life Through Contrology: